 One major factor is how long the couple waits before seeking help.
 Research shows that the average couple is unhappy for 6 years before getting counseling.1 By that point, negative interaction patterns are deeply entrenched and more difficult to change.
 The sooner a couple addresses their issues with a skilled therapist, the better their prognosis.

-For example, I worked with a couple in their 60s, David and Linda, who came to therapy as soon as they noticed communication breakdowns and increased conflict.
-Their proactive approach allowed us to intervene early, before resentment had a chance to build.
-After a single intensive and 4 follow-ups spread over a one year period, they reported increased relationship satisfaction and felt equipped with new tools to navigate future challenges.
+For example, I worked with a couple in their 60s, David and Linda, who came to therapy when they noticed communication breakdowns and increased conflict.
+Their proactive approach allowed us to intervene early before resentment could build.
+After a single intensive and 4 follow-ups spread over two years, they reported increased relationship satisfaction and felt equipped with new tools to navigate future challenges.

 Couples who approach therapy with a sincere desire to look at themselves, take accountability, and make changes tend to have much better results than those who are just going through the motions.
-Both partners need to be willing to put in the hard work required, even when it gets uncomfortable.2
+Both partners must be willing to put in the hard work required, even when it gets uncomfortable.2

-Many couples believe that the work stops when an intensive ends, and as a result, they quickly resort back to their previous ways of relating.
-They then feel hopeless and helpless, not realizing that true consistent effort is required to re-program your brain and practice (and fail, then practice again) new habits until they become ingrained.
+Many couples believe that the work stops when an intensive ends, and as a result, they quickly resort to their previous ways of relating.
+They then feel hopeless and helpless, not realizing that true, consistent effort is required to re-program their brains and practice (and fail, then practice again) new habits until they become ingrained.

-Having a strong therapeutic alliance is vital – the couple needs to feel safe, understood and supported by their counselor in order to open up and do vulnerable work.3 Therapist-couple rapport can lead to increased engagement in sessions and improved follow-through on interventions.
+A strong therapeutic alliance is vital – the couple needs to feel safe, understood, and supported by their counselor to open up and do vulnerable work.3 Therapist-couple rapport can lead to increased session engagement and improved intervention follow-through.

-When I first met with Gary and Lisa, they were used to working with an individual therapist, and were surprised when I asked permission to interrupt them and redirect them when necessary.
-Gary wanted to take center stage, expressing his personal opinions and rejecting research findings that didn’t line up with his experience.
-Lisa was quick to insist that she “had a right to express her true feelings,” even if these were contemptuous statements and criticisms.
-She also emotionally escalated quickly, and expressed resentment toward me, when my direct feedback style had her stop and calm down, before continuing.
+When I first met with Gary and Lisa, they were used to working with an individual therapist and were surprised when I asked permission to interrupt them and redirect them when necessary.
+Gary wanted to take center stage, expressing his opinions and rejecting research findings that didn’t align with his experience.
+Lisa quickly insisted that she “had a right to express her true feelings,” even if these were contemptuous statements and criticisms.
+She also emotionally escalated quickly and expressed resentment toward me when my direct feedback style had her stop and calm down before continuing.
 Emotional upset is common in couples therapy.
-What made this couple challenging is the frame of “genuine feeling” that Lisa put on her problematic language.
+What made this couple challenging was the frame Lisa used for her problematic language.
+She called it her “genuine feeling.”
+What she failed to understand was if she were sharing these feelings, she probably wanted to be heard and listened to by her partner.
+The way she was communicating made this challenging for him.

-I worked hard that weekend, but despite my efforts, they made little progress.
+I worked hard that weekend, but they made little progress despite my efforts.
 My hunch was that both were hoping I would side with them, proving them “right” that the other was the source of the problem.
 The notion that their mindset, interactional patterns, and capacity to self-regulate and accept influence were not easy notions to accept.

-It surprises many to learn that each person in a relationship needs to be prepared for couples therapy.
-Not every pair is ready to do this tough emotional work.
+It surprises many that each person in a relationship needs to be prepared for couples therapy.
+Not every pair is ready to do this challenging emotional work.

 David and Linda came in ready to work.
 They felt I balanced the art of both challenging them and expressing empathy.
 This foundation of trust allowed them to take emotional risks and make significant breakthroughs.